Karlo Mila: Biography

 Mila's work was described by reviewer Nicky Pellegrino as "poetry [that] speaks to the soul".
 Her creative style includes many references to her cultural roots including the broader Pacific, political issues, and love.
 She is also interested in the idea of literary Whakapapa (genealogy), dedicating entire sections to it ("Chanting Back To The Bones" and "Tuakana") in Dream Fish Floating.
 In 2011 the first ever Pacific literature conference in New Zealand was held in Wellington at Victoria University, where Mila was a keynote speaker alongside other widely celebrated writers in the Pacific region such as Patricia Grace, Albert Wendt and Reverend Strickson-Pua (founding member of the Polynesian Panthers).
-Mila was then selected as the Tongan Pavillion at the world poetry summit olympiad event at the Southbank Centre in London, in 2012.
+Mila was then selected as the Tongan Pavilion at the world poetry summit olympiad event at the Southbank Centre in London, in 2012.

 Awarded a Fulbright scholarship in 2015, Mila had a three month residency at University of Hawai'i.
 During the residency she focused on two works in development: a series of poems and a novel.
 In 2016, she was awarded the Contemporary Pacific Art Award at the Creative New Zealand Arts Pasifka Awards.
 In 2019, Mila was appointed a Member of the New Zealand Order of Merit, for her contributions to the Pacific community and as a poet.
 Poetry by Mila was included in UPU, a curation of Pacific Island writers’ work which was first presented at the Silo Theatre as part of the Auckland Arts Festival in March 2020.
 UPU was remounted as part of the Kia Mau Festival in Wellington in June 2021.
 Her poetry also extends into her advocacy surrounding issues of climate change and women reflected in her work "Global Line Up", written in Jamaica at the climate crisis conference.
 This poem would later be exhibited in Glasgow among other renowned Pasifika Poets (Selina Tusitala Marsh and Audrey Brown-Pereira) at COP26.
 Mila has also worked as a columnist for the Dominion Post.